Bruce Kastulo Chen

 In spite of his outstanding minor league record, Chen never was able to pitch well in the majors for more than short stretches until his mid-30s.
 However, his electric stuff and occasional tantalizing outings meant that there was always a team willing to give him another chance.
 He pitched for nine major league teams and played with one more organization from 1998 to 2008.
 He seemed to finally put it all together in 2005, when he went 13-10, 3.83, with 133 strikeouts as a member of the Baltimore Orioles' starting rotation.
 This came after a successful 8-game tryout in late 2004 in which he put up a 3.03 ERA following a solid season with the AAA Ottawa Lynx.
 Everything came crashing down in 2006 however, as his 0-7, 6.93, mark attests.

-Chen started one of Panama's two games in the 2009 World Baseball Classic and held Puerto Rico to two runs in four innings, allowing solo homers to Carlos Delgado and Ivan Rodriguez.
+Chen started one of Panama's two games in the 2009 World Baseball Classic and held Puerto Rico to 2 runs in 4 innings, allowing solo homers to Carlos Delgado and Ivan Rodriguez.
 Chen took the loss against Javier Vazquez.

 Finally, Chen found some stability when he joined the Kansas City Royals - his 10th team - in 2009.
 That first season seemed like more of the same, 1-6, 5.78, but he then put together back-to-back solid seasons in 2010 and 2011.
 In 2010, he was 12-7, 4.17, pitching 140 1/3 innings, then in 2011, his record was 12-8, 3.77 in 25 starts; both years came when the Royals were well below .500 as he was easily the most dependable pitcher in the starting rotation.
 Convinced that Chen had finally turned a corner, the Royals offered him a big raise to re-sign him after the 2011 season.
 Chen earned the catch-phrase "C'mon Chen!" as a Kansas City Royal in 2010 after being heckled from the stands by Will Ferrell and Jason Sudeikis.
 Sudeikis, a life-long Kansan and die-hard Royals fan, had invited Ferrell and several other comedians to the game and were seated in the on-field dugout suite.